inpsyde/antispam/readme.txt

 === Inpsyde AntiSpam ===
-Contributors: eteubert
+Contributors: eteubert, bueltge
 Donate link:
 Tags: spam, protection, javascript, anti-spam
 Requires at least: 3.0
-Tested up to: 3.3.1
+Tested up to: 3.4-alpha

 Simple antispam solution.
 Scrambles a word and pieces it together automatically via JavaScript.
 Users with JavaScript enabled won't notice anything.
 Those who have JavaScript disabled have to type the word into a textfield.
 This plugin won't help against a targeted spam attack but should prevent a lot of random spam.